 Last year, the whole family had a month-long ritual of pouring olive oil all over our hair at night.
 Yes, it was lice (totally gross, I know).
-While only my daughter had it, we lived in fear of it spreading and wearing oil overnight is one of the best ways to avoid the dreaded reoccurrence.
-The experience was a total hassle, but one upside: my hair was super shiny and healthy.
+While only my daughter had it, we lived in fear of it spreading, and wearing oil overnight is one of the best ways to avoid the dreaded reoccurrence.
+The experience was a total hassle, but one upside: my hair became super shiny and healthy.

 How to Heal Split Ends - 4 Ways

-Mix 1/4 cup whole fat yogurt with a tablespoon of olive oil.
-Apply to hair and leave for 15–30 minutes then wash and rinse.
+Mix ¼ cup full-fat yogurt with 1 tablespoon of olive oil.
+Apply the mask to your hair and leave it on for 15–30 minutes, then wash and rinse.

-2. Egg Yolk + Honey
+2. Egg Yolk and Honey Hair Mask

 Honey is a natural humectant that locks in moisture and prevents dry, brittle hair.
-And eggs are packed with protein and amino acids that prevent split ends from worsening.
-They also restore shine, strength and volume.
+And eggs are packed with amino acids that prevent split ends from worsening.
+They also restore hair shine, strength, and volume.

-4. Herbal ACV Hair Rinse
+4. Herbal Apple Cider Vinegar Hair Rinse

 A vinegar rinse will make your hair so soft!
 The acetic acid in apple cider vinegar clears out product residue and adds shine, while the herbs strengthen hair.